Spooghooli/Reversi-Python/README.md

 # Reversi-Python
  A simple python reversi game using a mini-max algorithm

- Black always goes first, player can choose whether to go first.
+ Black always goes first, player can choose whether to go first

  No advanced GUI (yet?).
 Looks a bit like this: